 With the anonymity that is possible on Social Media channels it is hard to know the intentions of people.
 After all the person behind @Cookydestroyer3000 could be anyone.
-When you break it down you really are left with only two options: Respond to the message or don’t respond.
+When you break it down you really are left with only two options: To respond to the message, or not to respond.

 Both options have pros and cons.
 Let’s go through the 2 situations:

 Not responding to a negative comment also means you don’t give it more attention than it deserves.
 If the person on the other side is looking to upset you: all they are after is a reaction from you so they can attack you further.

 On the downside, anyone who sees your content also gets to see the negative comments.
 This might inspire fellow "internet trolls" to get on the bandwagon and join the corporate bashing.
 On top of that, you might come across as someone who doesn't care about their clients or their reputation.